HelpContact UsView shopping cart

 Crush the chiles and garlic with a mortar and pestle to a coarse paste.
 Add fish sauce, lime juice and sugar to the desired combination of salty, sour and sweet.

-Used with kind permission from cooking instructor Kasma's Loha-unchit's web site.
+Recipes used with kind permission from cooking instructor Kasma's Loha-unchit.

 How to tell which Brands of Fish Sauce are Good or Not: